 Publications and Scholarly Activities

-Nyendak M, Park B, Null M, Baseke J, Swarbrick G, Mayanja-Kizza H, Nsereko M, Johnson D, Gitta P, Okwera A, Goldberg S, Bozeman L, Johnson J, Boom WH, Lewinsohn DA, Lewinsohn DM.
+- Nyendak MR, Park B, Null M, Baseke J, Swarbrick G, Mayanja-Kizza H, Nsereko M, Johnson D, Gitta P, Okwera A, Goldberg S, Bozeman L, Johnson J, Boom WH, Lewinsohn DA, Lewinsohn DM.
 Mycobacterium tuberculosis specific CD8+ T cells rapidly decline with antituberculosis treatment.
-PLOS one, In Press 2013.
+PLOS one.
+2013 Dec 4;8(12): e81564

-Lancioni C, Nyendak M, Kiguli S, et al. CD8+ T cells Provide an Immunologic Signature of Tuberculosis in Young Children.
-Am J Respir Crit Care Med 2011 Oct 27.
+- Lancioni C*, Nyendak M*, Kiguli S, et al. CD8+ T cells Provide an Immunologic Signature of Tuberculosis in Young Children.
+Am J Respir Crit Care Med; 185(2) 2012.

-Nyendak M, Lewinsohn DA, Lewinsohn DM.
+- Nyendak MR, Lewinsohn DA, Lewinsohn DM.
 The Use of Interferon-gamma Release Assays in Clinical Practice.
-Clinical Tuberculosis (P Davies Editor) Hodder Arnold Publication.
+Clinical Tuberculosis (P Davies Editor) 4th Ed.
+Hodder Arnold Publication.
+London.
 2008.
+Pages 91-101.

-Winthrop KL, Nyendak M, Calvet H, et al. Interferon-gamma release assays for diagnosing mycobacterium tuberculosis infection in renal dialysis patients.
-Clin J Am Soc Nephrol 2008 Sep;3(5):1357-63.
+- Winthrop KL, Nyendak M, Calvet H, et al. Interferon-gamma release assays for diagnosing Mycobacterium tuberculosis infection in renal dialysis patients.
+Clin J Am Soc Nephrol.
+Jun 2008.